Online B.A. Human Development: Working with Adults Concentration

 Students in this online B.A.
 Human Development program will work with diversity in varied adult environments and understand the importance of social and cultural context to an adults’ existential experience.
 Time will be spent exploring diversity in adult environments, and understanding the importance of social and cultural context to an adults’ existential experience across the lifespan.

-This online bachelor’s completion program is ideal for adults who have the desire to enroll in this program, but need the flexibility of online coursework.
+This online bachelor’s program is ideal for adults who have the desire to enroll in this program, but need the flexibility of online coursework.

 Life-Span Learning and Education